Advanced search

 If you take more Sodium Valproate Tablets than you should

-If you or your child take more Sodium Valproate Tablets than you should, tell a GP or specialist urgently or go to a hospital casualty department immediately.
+If you or your child take more Sodium Valproate Tablets than you should, contact your GP or specialist urgently or go to a hospital casualty department immediately.
 Take the medicine pack with you.
 This is so the doctor knows what you have taken.

 The following effects may happen: feeling sick or being sick, headache, blurred vision due to pupil of the eye becoming smaller, dizziness, poor reflexes, confusion, memory loss and tiredness.
 You may also have weak or ‘floppy’ muscles, fits (seizures), loss of consciousness, behavioural changes and breathing difficulties such as fast breathing, shortness of breath or chest pain.